 - 1. The Degree of Master of Music (MMus) may be conferred in the University of Glasgow in the Faculty of Arts. - 2.
-A candidate for the Degree must be a Bachelor of Music with Honours or a Master of Arts with Honours in Music of the University, or must have obtained an equivalent degree or qualification from another University or Institution of Higher Education recognised for this purpose by the University Court on the recommendation of the Senatus, and must satisfy entrance requirements which shall be determined by the Head of the Department of Music. - 3.
-The minimum period of prescribed research for the Degree shall be one year of full-time study or two years of part-time study.
-The candidate shall prosecute this research under the supervision of a member of staff from the appropriate subject area appointed by the Faculty Higher Degrees Committee on the recommendation of the Head of Department.
+A candidate for the Degree must be a Bachelor of Music with Honours or a Master of Arts with Honours in Music of the University, or must have obtained an equivalent degree or qualification from another University or Institution of Higher Education recognised for this purpose by the University Court on the recommendation of the Senatus, and must satisfy entrance requirements which shall be determined by the Head of the Department of Music.

+- 3. The minimum period of prescribed research for the Degree shall be one year of full-time study or two years of part-time study.
+The candidate shall prosecute this research under the supervision of a primary and a secondary supervisor, drawn from the current staff.
+The primary supervisor should come from the subject area appropriate to the candidate's research and both supervisors are appointed by the Faculty Higher Degrees Committee on the recommendation of the Head of Department.
+The dissertation resulting from this research accounts for 60% of the overall result, the remaining 40% relating to course work and seminars arranged by the Department of Music.
 The Higher Degrees Committee shall have power for special reasons to permit a candidate to pursue study elsewhere for part of the prescribed period. - 4.
 The Higher Degrees Committee in the Faculty of Arts shall consider all matters relating to the Degree and shall report to the Senatus thereon.
-It shall be competent for the Higher Degrees Committee to make recommendations to the Senatus with regard to the appointment of Examiners for the Degree.

-- 5. It shall be competent for the University Court, on the recommendation of the Senatus, to recognise as teachers of the University for the purposes of the Degree such lecturers and other officers of the Royal Scottish Academy of Music and Drama as, having responsibility for research or courses qualifying for the Degree, may be proposed for such recognition by the Higher Degrees Committee. - 6. (a) The Examiners for the Degree shall be such Professors and Lecturers of the University as the Senatus shall designate, together with teachers of the Royal Scottish Academy of Music and Drama appointed in accordance with section (b) below; and such external examiners as may be appointed by the University Court. - (b) The University Court may appoint as an examiner for the Degree, but not as an external examiner, any teacher recognised in accordance with Section 5 hereof. - 7.
+It shall be competent for the Higher Degrees Committee to make recommendations to the Senatus with regard to the appointment of Examiners for the Degree. - 5.
+It shall be competent for the University Court, on the recommendation of the Senatus, to recognise as teachers of the University for the purposes of the Degree such lecturers and other officers of the Royal Scottish Academy of Music and Drama as, having responsibility for research or courses qualifying for the Degree, may be proposed for such recognition by the Higher Degrees Committee. - 6. (a) The Examiners for the Degree shall be such Professors and Lecturers of the University as the Senatus shall designate, together with teachers of the Royal Scottish Academy of Music and Drama appointed in accordance with section (b) below; and such external examiners as may be appointed by the University Court. - (b) The University Court may appoint as an examiner for the Degree, but not as an external examiner, any teacher recognised in accordance with Section 5 hereof. - 7.
 The regulations for the Degree shall be as undernoted.